ISISComputingGroup/ibex_developers_manual/doc/processes/dev_processes/Dependency-Updates.md

 - Updated the gui target platform to point at the new folder, i.e. `http://shadow.nd.rl.ac.uk/ICP_P2/css_gui_dependencies_<year_month_day>/p2repo/`
 - Reload the target platform and rebuild the gui.
 - Test that your changes work correctly!
-- if you cannot write to the `ICP_P2W$` share on shadow, your fed id account will need adding to the `icp` local group on shadow itself.
+- If you cannot write to the `ICP_P2W$` share on shadow, your fed id account will need adding to the `icp` local group on shadow itself.
 This just requires somebody to run the `vigr` command on shadow and then possibly `service smb restart` too

 ### Archive engines / alarm servers